videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/api/sdk-reference/custom-tracks.md

 :::info

-- For meetings with fewer than or equal to four participants, setting `multiStream:false` is regarded as best practice.
+- To learn more about optimizations and best practices for using custom video tracks, [follow these guide](/react/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-tracks).
 - This parameter is only available from `v0.1.53`.
-- To learn more about optimizations, [follow these guide](/react/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-tracks).

 :::